leaf-ai/platform-services/README.md

 # AAA using Auth0

 Platform services are secured using the Auth0 service.
 Auth0 is a service that provides support for headless machine to machine authentication.
-Auth0 is being used initially to provide Bearer tokens for both headless and CLI clients to Sentient platform services.
+Auth0 is being used initially to provide Bearer tokens for both headless and CLI clients to platform services proof of concept.

+Auth0 supports the ability to create a hosted database for storing user account and credential information.
+You should navigate to the Connections -> Database section and create a database with the name of "Username-Password-Authentication".
+This will be used later when creating applications as your source of user information.

-Auth0 authorizations can be done using a Demo account.
-To do this you will need to add clients to the Auth0 dashboard.
+Auth0 authorizations can be done using a Demo auth0.com account.
+To do this you will need to add a custom API to the Auth0 account, call it something like "Experiments API" and give it an identifier of "http://api.cognizant-ai.dev/experimentsrv", you should also enable RBAC and the "Add Permissions in the Access Token" options.
+Then use the save button to persist the new API.
+Identifiers are used as the 'audience' setting when generating tokens via web calls against the AAA features of the Auth0 platform.

+The next stop is to use the menu bar to select the "Permissions" tab.
+This tab allows you to create a scope to be used for the permissions granted to user.
+Create a scope called "all:experiments" with a description, and select the Add button.
+This scope will become available for use by authenticated user roles to allow them to access the API.

+Next, click the "Machine To Machine Applications" tab.
+This should show that a new Test Application has been created and authorized against this API.
+To the right of the Authorized switch is a drop down button that can be used to expose more detailed information related to the scopes that are permitted via this API.
+You should see that the all:experiments scope is not yet selected, select it and then use the update button.

+Now navigate using the left side panel to the Applications screen.
+Click to select your new "Experiments (Test Application)".
+The screen displayed as a result will show the Client ID, and the Client secret that will be needed later on, take a note of thes values as they will be needed during AAA operation.
+Go to the bottom of the page and you will be able to expose some advanced settings".
+Inside the advanced settings you will see a ribbon bar with a "Grant Types" tab that can be clicked on revealing the selections available for grant type, ensure that the "password" radio button is selected to enable passwords for authentication, and click on the Save Changes button to save the selection.

-The first client to be added will be the client that accesses the Auth0 service itself in order to then perform per user authentication and token generation.
-When you being creating a client you will be able to select the "Auth0 Management API" as the API you wish to secure.
-You will then be lead through a set of screens to authorize the Auth0 administration capabilities (scopes) for this API.
-After saving the initial version of the client you will need to go to the settings page and scroll to the bottom of the page to open the advanced settings section, in this section you should add to the grant types the password grant method.
+The first API added by the Auth0 platform will be the client that accesses the Auth0 service itself providing per user authentication and token generation.
+When you begin creating a client you will be able to select the "Auth0 Management API" as one of the APIs you wish to secure.

-When adding the API client definition against which the platform services will interact you will use a 'Non Interactive' client in the first page, after being prompted to do the create you will be asked for an API and you should create a New API by using the drop down dialog, "Select an API".
-The New API Dialog will ask for a name and an Identifier, Identifiers are used as the 'audience' setting when generating tokens.
+The next step is to create a User and assign the user a role.
+The left hand panel has a "Users & Roles" menu.
+Using the menu you can select the "User" option and then use the "CREATE USER" button on the right side of the screen.
+This where the real power of the Auth0 platform comes into play as you can use your real email address and perform operations related to identity management and passwords resets without needing to implement these features yourself.
+When creating the user the connection field should be filled in with the Database connection that you created initially in these instructions.
+"Username-Password-Authentication".
+After creating your User you can go to the Users panel and click on the email, then click on the permissions tab.
+Add the all:experiments permission to the users prodile using the "ASSIGN PERMISSIONS" button.

 You can now use various commands to manipulate the APIs outside of what will exist in the application code, this is a distinct advantage over directly using enterprise tools such as Okta.
 Should you wish to use Okta as an Identity provider, or backend, to Auth0 then this can be done however you will need help from our Tech Ops department to do this and is an expensive option.
 At this time the user and passwords being used for securing APIs can be managed through the Auth0 dashboard including the ability to invite users to become admins.

+<pre><code><b>
+export AUTH0_DOMAIN=cognizant-ai.auth0.com
+export AUTH0_CLIENT_ID=pL3iSUmOB7EPiXae4gPfuEasccV7PATs
+export AUTH0_CLIENT_SECRET=KHSCFuFumudWGKISCYD79ZkwF2YFCiQYurhjik0x6OKYyOb7TkfGKJrHKXXADzqG
+export AUTH0_REQUEST=$(printf '{"client_id": "%s", "client_secret": "%s", "audience":"http://api.cognizant-ai.dev/experimentsrv","grant_type":"client_credentials", "username": "karlmutch@gmail.com", "password": "Passw0rd!", "scope": "all:experiments", "realm": "Username-Password-Authentication" }' "$AUTH0_CLIENT_ID" "$AUTH0_CLIENT_SECRET")
+export AUTH0_TOKEN=$(curl -s --request POST --url https://cognizant-ai.auth0.com/oauth/token --header 'content-type: application/json' --data "$AUTH0_REQUEST" | jq -r '"\(.access_token)"')

-<pre><code><b>curl --request POST --url 'https://cognizant-ai.auth0.com/oauth/token' --header 'content-type: application/json' --data '{ "client_id":"RjWuqwm1CM72iQ5G32aUjwIYx6vKTXBa", "client_secret": "MK_jpHrTcthM_HoNETnytYpqgMNS4e7zLMgp1_Wj2aePaPpubjN1UNKKCAfZlD_r", "audience": "http://api.cognizant-ai.dev/experimentsrv", "grant_type": "http://auth0.com/oauth/grant-type/password-realm", "username": "karlmutch@gmail.com", "password": "Passw0rd!", "scope": "openid", "realm": "Username-Password-Authentication" }'
+curl --request POST --url 'https://cognizant-ai.auth0.com/oauth/token' --header 'content-type: application/json' --data '{ "client_id":"RjWuqwm1CM72iQ5G32aUjwIYx6vKTXBa", "client_secret": "MK_jpHrTcthM_HoNETnytYpqgMNS4e7zLMgp1_Wj2aePaPpubjN1UNKKCAfZlD_r", "audience": "http://api.cognizant-ai.dev/experimentsrv", "grant_type": "http://auth0.com/oauth/grant-type/password-realm", "username": "karlmutch@gmail.com", "password": "Passw0rd!", "scope": "openid", "realm": "Username-Password-Authentication" }'
 </b>
 c.f. https://auth0.com/docs/quickstart/backend/golang/02-using#obtaining-an-access-token-for-testing.
 </code></pre>

-If you are using the test API you can do something like:
+If you are using the test API and you are either running a kubectl port-forward or have a local instance of the postgres DB, you can do something like:

+<pre><code><b> kubectl port-forward --namespace default svc/$PGRELEASE-postgresql 5432:5432 &
+cd cmd/downstream
+go run . --ip-port=":30008" &
+cd ../..
-<pre><code><b>cd cmd/experimentsrv
+cd cmd/experimentsrv
 export AUTH0_DOMAIN=cognizant-ai.auth0.com
+export AUTH0_CLIENT_ID=pL3iSUmOB7EPiXae4gPfuEasccV7PATs
+export AUTH0_CLIENT_SECRET=KHSCFuFumudWGKISCYD79ZkwF2YFCiQYurhjik0x6OKYyOb7TkfGKJrHKXXADzqG
+export AUTH0_REQUEST=$(printf '{"client_id": "%s", "client_secret": "%s", "audience":"http://api.cognizant-ai.dev/experimentsrv","grant_type":"client_credentials", "username": "karlmutch@gmail.com", "password": "Passw0rd!", "scope": "all:experiments", "realm": "Username-Password-Authentication" }' "$AUTH0_CLIENT_ID" "$AUTH0_CLIENT_SECRET")
-export AUTH0_TOKEN=$(curl -s --request POST --url 'https://cognizant-ai.auth0.com/oauth/token' --header 'content-type: application/json' --data '{ "client_id":"71eLNu9Bw1rgfYz9PA2gZ4Ji7ujm3Uwj", "client_secret": "AifXD19Y1EKhAKoSqI5r9NWCdJJfyN0x-OywIumSd9hqq_QJr-XlbC7b65rwMjms", "audience": "http://api.cognizant-ai.dev/experimentsrv", "grant_type": "http://auth0.com/oauth/grant-type/password-realm", "username": "karlmutch@gmail.com", "password": "Passw0rd!", "scope": "all:experiments", "realm": "Username-Password-Authentication" }' | jq -r '"\(.access_token)"')
+export AUTH0_TOKEN=$(curl -s --request POST --url https://cognizant-ai.auth0.com/oauth/token --header 'content-type: application/json' --data "$AUTH0_REQUEST" | jq -r '"\(.access_token)"')
-LOGXI_FORMAT=happy,maxcol=1024 LOGXI=*=TRC go test -v -ip-port ":30001"
+go test -v --dbaddr=localhost:5432 -ip-port="[::]:30007" -dbname=platform -downstream="[::]:30008"
 </b></code></pre>

 # Manually invoking and using services